nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author Lezn0 -->
 ### 3.3.1.
 Add a favourite command: `/addfav` -Yuxin
-This command adds a valid command with an optional description to your list of favourites
+This command adds a valid command with an optional description to your list of favourites.
+>Note: A valid command is command that does not return an error message and not associated
+>with any commands related to favourites.

 The format of this command is as follows:<br>
 <code>/addfav <strong> [description] </strong> </code>